micylt/HLP/README.md

 All JavaScript and CSS files must go in the `static` directory.

-OpenSSL version 1.X or greater required
+OpenSSL version 1.X or greater required.

 ### Python Dependencies